searchspring/snap/docs/BUILD_DEPLOY.md

 1. Ensure you have changed directories so that you are in the root of the project directory
 2. In your terminal run the command `npm run build`, will output build files to `./dist`
 3. Navigate to `./dist` and copy the generated build files
-4. Go to the codebase of your E-commerce platform (Shopify, Bigcommerce, Magento, etc.) and copy/paste the generated build files in a directory (most platforms have an ***assets*** directory)
+4. Go to the codebase of your E-commerce platform (Shopify, BigCommerce, Magento, etc.) and copy/paste the generated build files in a directory (most platforms have an ***assets*** directory)
 5. On the frontend of the site, add a script block as outlined in the [integration](https://searchspring.github.io/snap/build-deploy-integration) section - be sure to change the `src` attribute to point to the `bundle.js` file and align the URL with your self-hosted build files (eg: /assets/bundle.js)

 <!-- TODO: Link to playform specific install docs and update here -->